iriusrisk/startleft/docs/development/Quickstart-Guide-for-Developers.md

 [architecture page](Architecture.md)
 to familiarize yourself with the different modules, including their relationships and common internal structure.
-This is specially relevant considering that forbidden imports between modules will remain in _python collect_ errors that prevent StartLeft to start and that may confuse you.
+This is specially relevant considering that forbidden imports between modules will remain in _python collect_ errors that prevent StartLeft to start which can lead to confusion.

 ## Errors management